fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

     performance is disappointing, then try using a small batch size instead.

-Activation function

-:   We discussed how to choose the activation function earlier in this
+Activation function: We discussed how to choose the activation function earlier in this
     lab: in general, the ReLU activation function will be a good default for all hidden layers.
 For the output layer, it really depends on your task.

-Number of iterations

-:   In most cases, the number of training iterations does not actually
+Number of iterations: In most cases, the number of training iterations does not actually
     need to be tweaked: just use early stopping instead.